Alex Gonzalez (shortstop, born 1973): Professional career

 On July 31, 2004, the day of the trading deadline, Gonzalez was dealt in a four-team trade to the Montreal Expos with the Cubs acquiring Boston's Nomar Garciaparra to play shortstop.
 After a brief stint with the Expos, he was sent as part of a conditional deal to the San Diego Padres on September 16.
 He became a free agent after the season and signed a one-year deal with the Tampa Bay Devil Rays for 2005 as a third baseman, making the switch from shortstop.
-Gonzalez had a productive year at 3B with the Devil Rays hitting .269 and playing good defensive 3B.
+Gonzalez had a productive year at 3B with the Devil Rays hitting .269 and playing good defensively.
 After a brief, 2006 run with the Philadelphia Phillies, Gonzalez retired from baseball.
 However, he came out of retirement on January 12, 2007, signing a minor league contract with the Kansas City Royals.
 But despite a strong showing in spring training during which he batted over .400, Gonzalez failed to make the Royals' 25-man roster prior to the 2007 season, and exercised his right to become a free agent.
 Shortly thereafter, he signed a minor league contract with the Washington Nationals and played 5 games for Triple-A Columbus before his release.